Fotinac/week12-unsupervised-clustering/README.md

 This application uses a trained neural network to predict graduate admission chances based on a candidate’s profile.
 Built with **Streamlit** and deployed on the **Streamlit Community Cloud**, the app offers real-time predictions through a simple user interface.

 [Visit the app here](https://week12-unsupervised-clustering-4e9days6tedeifzd8nw8w4.streamlit.app))
-**Note:** Replace this link with your actual Streamlit Cloud deployment link.

 ---